 6

 Bake the cookies.
-Bake the snickerdoodles on a parchment paper lined baking sheet until the edges are golden brown, but the middles are soft and puffy.
+You’ll know they’re done baking when the edges are lightly crispy and golden brown, but the middles are soft and puffy.

 Brown butter snickerdoodle cookies on a wire cooling rack.